Elasmosaurus: Formerly assigned species

 An elasmosaurid specimen was found by Handel Martin in Logan County, Kansas in 1889.
 Williston named this as a new species, E. (?) marshii.
 He bore reservations about its referral to the genus, and he recognized that it possibly pertained to another genus.
 In 1943 Welles moved E. (?) marshii to a genus of its own, Thalassonomosaurus; however, Carpenter sunk T. marshii into Styxosaurus snowii in 1999.
 Another species, E. nobilis, was named by Williston from very large remains discovered by Mudge in 1874 in Jewell County, Kansas.
 Welles named E. nobilis as a species of Thalassonomosaurus, T. nobilis, in 1943, but it too was considered to be part of S. snowii by Carpenter.
 Finally, two exceptionally large dorsal vertebrae collected by Charles Sternberg in 1895 were named E. sternbergii by Williston, but were considered indeterminate by Storrs.
 Williston mentioned three additional Elasmosaurus species, which he would figure and describe at a later date.
 He again made reference to a new species of Elasmosaurus, from Kansas, in 1908.

-Several Russian species, based on poorly preserved vertebral remains, were assigned to Elasmosaurus by N.N.
-Bogolubov in 1911.
+Several Russian species, based on poorly preserved vertebral remains, were assigned to Elasmosaurus by Nikolay N. Bogolubov in 1911.
 One was E. helmerseni, which was first described by W. Kiprijanoff in 1882 from Maloje Serdoba, Saratov, as Plesiosaurus helmerseni.
 Some material from Scania, Sweden, was assigned to P. helmerseni in 1885 by H. Schröder.
 Vertebral and limb remains from Kursk initially assigned by Kiprijanoff to P. helmerseni were also moved by Bogolubov to the new species E. kurskensis, which he considered to be "identical with Elasmosaurus or related to it".
 He also named E. orskensis, based on "very large" neck and tail vertebra remains from Konopljanka, Orenburg; and E. serdobensis, based on a single neck vertebra from Maloje Serdoba.
 However, the validity of all these species has been questioned.
 Welles considered E. kurskensis as an indeterminate plesiosaur in 1962.
 Persson noted in a 1959 review of the Swedish "E." helmerseni material that, while the species was probably closely related to Elasmosaurus proper, it was too fragmentary for this hypothesis to be assessed; he later remarked in 1963 that, regarding the latter three species, "their generic and specific definition is questionable", although he declined to specifically label them as invalid on account of not having seen the fossil material.
-Similarly, in 1999, Evgeniy Pervushov, Maxim Arkhangelsky, and A.V.
-Ivanov considered E. helmerseni to be an indeterminate elasmosaurid.
+Similarly, in 1999, Evgeniy Pervushov, Maxim Arkhangelsky, and Alexander Ivanov considered E. helmerseni to be an indeterminate elasmosaurid.
 In 2000 Storrs, Archangelsky, and Vladimir Efimov concurred with Welles on E. kurskensis, and labelled E. orskensis and E. serdobensis as indeterminate elasmosaurids.